microcks/microcks.io/content/documentation/overview/try-microcks.md

 > ⚠️ Note: **This is a read-only environment**
 >
-> You can explore and interact with existing APIs and mocks but cannot modify or import new artifacts.
+> You can explore and interact with existing APIs and mocks, but cannot modify or import new artifacts.

 ## What You Can Do